arretx/sphinxtechnicalwriting/source/continuousdeployment.rst

    We need to tell Travis to:

    #.
 Install the an OS image and Python, as well as other languages you need, for example ``node.js``.
    #.
-Install all the pieces requiered to build the docs such as Sphinx and the extensions.
+Install all the pieces required to build the docs such as Sphinx and the extensions.
 Spoiler alert: that's why we needed
       the ``requirements.txt`` early on.
    #.
 Build the docs.
    #.
 Run some tests.